 The Center on Communication Leadership & Policy is dedicated to educating new generations of communication leaders.
-USC undergraduate programs taught by CCLP fellows and staff this fall of 2018 include:
+USC undergraduate and graduate programs taught by CCLP fellows and staff today include:

 Journalism 200w: The Power and Responsibility of the Press

 Taught by CCLP Director Geoffrey Cowan, JOUR200w is the first Annenberg School class to fulfill a USC General Education requirement.
 JOUR200w explores the role of journalism and social media in society – its influence on government, technology, business, national security, sports, science and entertainment.

 Taught by Faculty Fellow Allissa Richardson, Journalism 372 explores how to engage diverse local communities through participatory journalism and communication strategies.
 The course focuses on using digital tools to increase engagement with communities via field reporting and mobile platforms to produce stories across platforms.

 Journalism 381: Entertainment, Business and Media in Today’s Society

 Taught by Faculty Fellow Mary Murphy, Journalism 381 examines the symbiotic relationship of the entertainment business and the media, analyzes press coverage of the entertainment industry, and looks into Hollywood’s relationship with news media.